protolambda/rumor/README.md

 ### Exit

 Enter `exit`, or send an interrupt signal.
-All remaining open jobs will be canceled.
+All remaining open calls will be canceled.

+### Listing calls

+To see what Rumor is running, use `calls`

 ### Shell built-ins